Design Column #1 - Micro Impact

-This summer, Museum Boijmans Van Beuningen will start Design Column: a series of presentations for which current affairs provide the inspiration for the theme.
+In the summer of 2012, Museum Boijmans Van Beuningen started Design Column: a series of presentations for which current affairs provide the inspiration for the theme.
 Every three months, a subject from the news will be singled out in Design Column.

 Design Column # 1 is entitled Micro Impact; it was provoked by the discussion that broke out around the publication by the Erasmus Medical Centre of its study into avian influenza.
 The first in the series of Design Columns concentrates on microscopic life.
 Thanks to research it is possible to gain more knowledge of the smallest components of life, which in turn inspires designers to develop new applications and forms of expression.
 All the works in the exhibition are to do with microscopic life.

 Design Column is not only intended as a presentation, but also invites reaction and conversation.
-You are therefore welcome to participate in the discussion with Alexandra Daisy Ginsberg.
-September 18th, she will be giving some background to her study.
-She suggests that the biotechnological revolution is one of the most important changes of the twenty-first century.
-The lecture and discussion will take place at the PICNIC Festival in Amsterdam.
+September 18th, Alexandra Daisy Ginsberg gave some background to her study.
+She suggested that the biotechnological revolution is one of the most important changes of the twenty-first century.
+The lecture and discussion will took place at the PICNIC Festival in Amsterdam.
 More information is available at the PICNIC website.

 In the film Policing Genes, Thomas Thwaites talks about a fictitious tracking method for illegally manipulated plants.
 In it, bees bring pollen as evidence to their hive, and then the location of these plants can be deciphered from the movements the bee makes in the hive.
 Policemen on horseback and on bicycles are already a common sight; soon we will have policemen in beekeepers’ outfits.
 The video shown in this presentation can be viewed here.
 The designer’s website has more about this idea.